StratusLab/stratuslab.github.com/news/index.md

 ---
-layout: category_index
+layout: category_index_dates
 category: news
 title: News
 ---

-Keep up to date with the latest news from the StratusLab developers.
+Keep up to date with the latest news and ideas from the StratusLab developers.